I Love Recipe

 👨🍳 Cooking Points

-The most crucial point in this recipe is to 'chop the Cheongyang chili peppers with a knife.'
-Using a blender can result in a 'grassy' smell and a mushy texture, so although it may be more work, finely chopping them by hand preserves their crisp texture and fresh flavor.
+The most important point in this recipe is to 'chop the Cheongyang chilies with a knife.'
+If blended, they can develop a 'grassy' smell and a mushy texture, compromising the flavor.

 👨🍳 Directions